xinbei123/Instapic-project/README.md

 ## Installing

-<p>You will create a virtual environment and install them, using a <cite>requirements.txt</cite>
+<p>You will create a virtual environment and install them, using the requirements.txt
-file that has the names and exact versions of products you'd like to use:</p>
+file that has the names and exact versions of products in order to run the app:</p>
 <pre>
 $ <span>virtualenv</span> <span>env</span>
 New python executable in env/bin/python